ViniciusMeireles/CrewForge/README.md

    - :gear: Admin Panel: `http://localhost:8000/admin/`

+## Demo / Deployed Instance :earth_americas:
+A live demo of CrewForge is available at: [https://crewforge.onrender.com/](https://crewforge.onrender.com/)

+Important — Demo instance limitations:

+- **Note**: This demo deployment **does NOT** send password recovery emails.
+Password reset requests initiated on this deployed instance will not result in delivered emails.

 ## Usage :computer:
 - The Swagger UI for API documentation is available at `http://localhost:8000/api/schema/swagger-ui/`.
 - The admin panel is accessible at `http://localhost:8000/admin/`.
 - Use the superuser credentials created during installation to log in to the admin panel.
 - Refer to the API documentation for available endpoints and usage instructions.
+- To start the application, run:
+    ```bash
+   docker compose up -d
+    ```
 - To stop the application, run:
     ```bash
    docker compose down